Crawl Space Techs

 WHAT ARE MY REPAIR OPTIONS TO KEEP HUMIDITY UNDER 60% (PREVENT MOLD)?

-1) Ventilation or power vents.
 Whatever it is outside comes into the crawl space.
 Obvious huh?
 If we lived in a dry climate like Arizona, then ventilation would keep crawl space humidity low but we live in the south which exceeds 60% humidity much of the year.
 That hot humid air mixes with all the dampness in the crawl space and the humidity goes way up.
 Ventilation is not a fix in this climate.

-2) Plastic on the ground only.
 This is often referred to as a vapor barrier on the ground.
 This may mitigate evaporation off the dirt but it does not address damp concrete foundation walls and open crawl space vents allowing hot humid air from outside coming in.

-3) Encapsulation with a commercial grade dehumidifier.
-This will permanently prevent mold and fungus from growing in the crawl space.
+This provides a written guarantee by us that new mold and fungus will not grow back in the crawl space.
 This blocks off all humidity sources: from the dirt, foundation walls, and open crawl space vents.
 The commercial dehumidifier collects any humidity coming from above through the flooring system or other areas.
 There are counties and cities in the south that are now recognizing the necessity of encapsulation and are making it the building code for new construction.
+This is a common choice for homeowners.

 WHAT ARE THE BENEFITS OF ENCAPSULATION?